Skip to main content

 • Treatment is faster — often five months faster, on average — than braces.

-• It requires fewer visits to the doctor’s office.
+• They require fewer visits to the dentist’s office.

-• Clear aligners are more comfortable and less painful than braces.
+• Clear aligners are often more comfortable and less painful than braces.

-• You can remove the aligners for special occasions or to eat and drink, and brush and floss.
+• You can remove the aligners for special occasions, to eat and drink and to brush and floss.

 Are Clear Aligners Right for You?

 While clear aligners can be used to treat a wide range of minor to complex alignment issues, they may not be right for everyone.
-For instance, people with oral health issues, like cavities and gum disease, will need treatment before starting with clear aligners.
-Also, certain severe alignment issues can only be treated by orthodontic surgery.3
+For instance, people with oral health issues, like cavities or gum disease, will need treatment before starting with clear aligners.
+Also, certain severe alignment issues can only be treated by orthodontic surgery.6

-People with dental bridges are also not typically candidates for clear aligners because the aligners are designed to move teeth individually, and bridgework connects two or more teeth together.5
+People with dental bridges are also not typically candidates for clear aligners because the aligners are designed to move teeth individually, and bridgework connects two or more teeth together.6

-Your doctor can determine if clear aligners are right for you.
+Your dentist can determine if clear aligners are right for you.

 How Clear Aligners Work